iadityanath8/fasio/README.md

 ## License

-Gaio is released under the MIT License.
+fasio is released under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ---